-UT Southwestern Medical Center may sponsor H-1B status for post-doctoral research fellows, faculty members, and specialized technical positions which require a minimum of a baccalaureate degree.
+UT Southwestern Medical Center may sponsor H-1B status for postdoctoral research fellows, faculty members, and specialized technical positions that require a minimum of a baccalaureate degree.
 We do not usually sponsor H-1B status for clinical residencies or fellowships.

-A person may hold H-1B status for a maximum period of six years, granted in three year increments.
+A person may hold H-1B status for a maximum of six years, granted in three-year increments.

 - The decision to sponsor an H-1B is made by a UT Southwestern faculty member, in consultation with the International Affairs Office.

-- Once you have been offered a position and support of H-1B status by a UT Southwestern faculty member, the International Affairs Office will assist you in obtaining the H-1B.
-Please click on Items Needed from Applicant on the left side of the page to see items you will need to provide.
-All the forms you may need can be found on this website.
+- Once you have been offered a position and support of H-1B status by a UT Southwestern faculty member, the International Affairs Office will help you obtain the H-1B.
+Checklist of required items.

 - UT Southwestern does not permit attorneys to obtain H-1B visas for employment at our institution.